 For a while, I wanted to be that cool mom who is chill about messes.
 Maybe she picks up here and there or asks them to help out if her kids are old enough.
 But she doesn’t raise her voice and doesn’t seem fazed by it all.
 She just smiles and goes about her business.
 I don’t know if this woman exists, but I feel like she does, and I just love her so much.
 Maybe I can become her one day.
-All I know is that I’m not there yet, and so I decided to hire an amazing woman instead to watch my kids while I work and also help me with housework.
+I know that I’m not there yet, so I decided to hire an amazing woman instead to watch my kids while I work and help me with housework.

 My nanny is phenomenal—she’s honest, trustworthy, kind, and a darn hard worker.
 She keeps my house in order visually when she’s here and lovingly cares for my babies.
 As a result of my house being cleaner and more visually ordered, I breathe easier.
 I really do.
 And when I’m playing with my kiddos, I am much more able to be in the present, knowing that I have another person who will help me clean up after them.